solpayments/solana-payment-processor/README.md

     - the payment amount is transferred to a token account that is controlled by the program (to the extent that no one other than the merchant can access this amount)
 3. Finally, the merchant (or anyone at all) can issue in instruction to withdraw the amount.
 This results in the payment being transferred to the merchant, and the payment processing fees being sent to the program owner and/or the sponsor.

+### Subscriptions

+The above basic functionality can be though of as a basic primitive that allows for the support of all kinds of e-commerce payments.
+This is actually how suscriptions work.

+- Register a special merchant account that specifies the available subscription packages and their costs
+- Make a payment using `ExpressCheckout` that specifies the merchant account
+- Call the `Subscribe` instruction and specify the merchant and order accounts.
+The program will create a subscription account that specifies the subscription package and the date of expiry.

 ## Program API

 The SolPayments program has three general parts: